ansys/pydynamicreporting/doc/source/userguide/index.rst

 :func:`visualize_report<ansys.dynamicreporting.core.Service.visualize_report>`
 method to visualize all items that are present in the session.

-The following code results in an widget embedded in the app that you are running from.
+The following code embeds a widget in the app that you are running from.
 It shows that both items (image and text) have been created.

 .. code:: python